michellab/D3R2018/CatS/BSS/README.md

 Update the paths in `template.slm` and `analyse_data.sh` to match your software environment, i.e. the location of `Sire`, `AMBERHOME`, `GMRX`, etc. You'll also need to update the Slurm directives appropriately for your cluster.
+The template is configured for a cluster with two GPUs per node, i.e. the forward and reverse mappings for a given ligand pair are run on a single node.

 ### Submit